Skip to main content

 MistakeWhat to do instead

-Reading pillar tabs without checking Overview firstOverview gives context; pillars give depth.
+Reading pillars without checking Overview firstOverview gives context; pillars give depth.
 Start broad.

-Monitoring without actingWhen Intel reveals something significant, create a Solve task or brief your team
+Monitoring without actingWhen Intel reveals something significant, create a Solve task or brief your team.
+Intelligence without action is just trivia.

 What’s next